-Figure 18 shows a full-rate ADSL line driver incorporating positive feedback to reduce the power lost in the back termination resistors by 40% yet still maintains the proper impedance match to the $100\Omega$ characteristic line impedance.
+Figure 16 shows a full-rate ADSL line driver incorporating positive feedback to reduce the power lost in the back termination resistors by 40% yet still maintains the proper impedance match to the 100Ω characteristic line impedance.
 This circuit also reduces the transformer turns ratio over the standard line driving approach resulting in lower peak current requirements.
 With lower current and less power loss in the back termination resistors, this driver dissipates only 1W of power, a 30% reduction.
-(Additional power savings are possible by further reducing the termination resistors' value).

 While the power savings of positive feedback are attractive there is one important system consideration to be addressed, received signal sensitivity.
 The signal received from the line is sensed across the back termination resistors.
-With positive feedback, signals are present on both ends of the $R{BT}$ resistors, reducing the sensed amplitude.
+With positive feedback, signals are present on both ends of the R{BT} resistors, reducing the sensed amplitude.
 Extra gain may be required in the receive channel to compensate, or a completely separate receive path may be implemented through a separate line coupling transformer.